umeboshi2/paella/pages/preseed.md

 	  being able to retrieve the udeb packages from the local repository other than modifying the initrd. **IMPORTANT**

-2. The preseed file selects the network install interface.
+2. **FIXME: THIS IS ACTUALLY PXE CONFIG** The preseed file selects the network install interface.
 This defaults to eth0, but can be set in the database for machines with multiple interfaces.
-   **FIXME**  The netcfg select is currently done on kernel command line, while the netcfg question in the preseed defaults to auto.
+   The netcfg select is must be done on kernel command line.
+Since the preseed file is retrieved from the network, the network interface must be decided upon before this.

 3. The preseed file must add the salt and paella package repositories to the apt sources, and make sure salt-minion is in the list of installed packages.